 The third step may include hiring a psychological or neuropsychological expert.
 This expert will review the records and determine the necessity of additional testing or evaluation.
 For example, some individuals convicted of crimes benefit more from having an intelligence test than a personality test.

-The mitigation specialist and/ or lawyer will put together the factors, and the social science research into a report for the prosecutor or judge.
-They may also include letters of support from family and friends, photos of the defendant with their family, and possibly even a video with the defendant and supporters speaking directly to the judge.
+The mitigation specialist and/ or lawyer will put together the factors and the social science research into a report for the prosecutor or judge.
+They may also include letters of support from family and friends, photos of the defendant with their family, and possibly even a video of the defendant and supporters speaking directly to the judge.

 What Records Are Necessary for a Mitigation Hearing?

-A Philadelphia, PA criminal defense lawyer can request various records to support and prove mitigation presented.
+Your Philadelphia, PA criminal defense lawyer can request various records to support and prove the mitigation presented.
 In some cases, this could even include records previously kept from the public eye.
 Examples include:

 - A juvenile file